-- ▶ first joint venture 2000, prod. no. 3226
+- ▶ First joint venture 2000, prod. no. 3226

-- ▶ second joint venture 2006, prod. no. 0142
+- ▶ Second joint venture 2006, prod. no. 0142

-- ▶ third joint venture 2011, prod. no. 3242
+- Third joint venture 2011, prod. no. 3242

-Maier Sports plans to continue and develop this strategy in the future.
+Maier Sports plans to continue to develop this strategy in the future.
 As part of this approach, Maier Sports focuses on building long-term relationships with its partners rather than relocating operations to different countries in pursuit of potentially lower production costs.

 Long-term relationships give partners solid foundations for planning and allow stable utilisation of capacity.
 Maier Sports is therefore creating secure employment at its production sites.
 A further aim of these long-term partnerships is to guarantee Maier Sports' high quality standards.
 The same applies for timely and reliable deliveries of goods.
-Price is ranked just third in the list of priorities.